 Who should you shop with?

 It’s a hotly contested basket of brands, both on the shelves and in the mobile world.
-Out of the four, it seems Kogan Mobile took the top spot with the most value included for each of their prices.
-This was only made better by their 90 and 365 day plans.
-However, as they all operate on different networks, it might be worth picking the one you prefer.
+Out of the four, Kogan Mobile seems to have the most value included for each of their prices, especially on the 365-day plans, however ALDI is also offering similar value at comparable prices.
+As they all operate on different networks it is harder to make direct comparisons, so it might be worth picking the one you prefer.
 Further, is Kogan really a supermarket?
-You could argue no, and you’d probably be right.
-However, it’s fun comparing the online retail giant against its supermarket counterparts.
-The advantage for Coles, Woolworths and ALDI is you can simply pick up a SIM in-store.
+You could argue no, and you’d probably be right, and the advantage for Coles, Woolworths and ALDI is you can simply pick up a SIM in-store.

-The biggest take-home story from this report is that not choosing a plan based on your preference for a particular grocery store could save you some money.
-Comparing supermarket prepaid mobile plans with the whole range of plans out there could in fact save you even more.
-Overall it’s worth comparing every different plan you can before switching providers.
+The biggest take-home story from this report is that not choosing a plan based on your supermarket preference could save you some money.
+Comparing supermarket phone plans with the whole range of plans out there could in fact save you even more.
+Overall it’s worth comparing different plans before switching providers to find the right deal for your needs.
 Happy shopping!